drajasekar/BBC_new_classification/README.md

 Data Cleaning and Preprocessing

 - Remove irrelevant information like HTML tags, advertisements, and non-text content.
--
--Tokenize the text and remove stop words.
+- Tokenize the text and remove stop words.

--Perform lemmatization or stemming to reduce words to their base form.
+- Perform lemmatization or stemming to reduce words to their base form.

--Handle missing data and ensure a consistent format.
+- Handle missing data and ensure a consistent format.

 Text Representation